mmesh/docs/docs/platform/networking/nodes.md

 ---
-title: Nodes
+title: "Nodes"
-description: A node is any system connected to a mmesh subnet.
-It can be a VM, a Kubernetes Pod, a bare-metal server, a docker container, a laptop, a workstation...
+description: "A node is any system connected to a mmesh subnet.
+It can be a VM, a Kubernetes Pod, a bare-metal server, a docker container, a laptop, a workstation..."
 tags:
   - networking
+  - topology
+  - kubernetes
   - security
+  - management
 ---

 # Nodes